yogawithivana/yogawithivana.github.com/source/_posts/2013-12-29-about-meditation-part-1.markdown

 Assuming stillness of the body we are diving into ourselves - staying quiet as sounds around us change, as our bodily sensations change, as our own thoughts unfold.
 Taking a step back and looking at our worries with detachment we suddenly feel like Alice in Wonderland, who realised that the Queen of Hearts and whole her army are just a stack of harmless playing cards.

 And gradually, we become able to look beyond the content of the mind - reaching the silence beneath the words, discovering the life within us in all its beautiful simplicity.

-Here are a few books that in one way or another influenced my meditation practice.
-I hope you will find some of them interesting.

-  1. Béla Hamvas: Scientia Sacra, Metaphysics of Yoga, 1988
-  2. I am That - Talks with Sri Nisagradatta Maharaj, 1973
-  3. Bhagwan S Rajneesh, Osho - The Book of Secrets, 1977
-  4. Yoga Sutras of Patanjali - Stray Thoughts of Dr Jayadeva Yogendra and Hansaji, The Yoga Institute Santacruz, Bombay 2009
-  5. Swami Satyananda Saraswati - Meditations from the Tantras, Bihar School of Yoga, 1975
-  6. Jon Kabat-Zinn - Wherewer You Go - There You Are, 1994